If you’re looking to add a little flavour twist to your next baking project, then I’ve got the recipe for you: Vegan Gluten Free Pumpkin Banana Bread.

 - Baking times will vary slightly, depending on your oven and the type of bakeware you use.
 I use a glass loaf dish when making this recipe.
 Start checking around the 50 minute mark.

-- It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will can vary if you substitute.
+- If you make the gluten-free version of this recipe, it's important to know that different gluten-free flour blends use different ingredients and ratios, so results will can vary if you substitute.
 I have never used any other brand of flour to make this recipe (other than Bob's Red Mill), so please know that your results may not be the same as mine if ingredients are substituted.

 - If you do not need to use gluten-free flour, all purpose flour works well, too.